Professional Website: http://people.math.osu.edu/keyfitz.2/index.html

-On October 1, 2011, I became President of the International Council on Industrial and Applied Mathematics ( ICIAM) for a four-year term.
+On October 1, 2009, I became President-Elect of the International Council on Industrial and Applied Mathematics ( ICIAM).
+My term will end September 30, 2015.

 Papers co-authored by Barbara Lee Keyfitz and some talks

 You will find some pictures and personal reminiscences at Personal Web Page